Lift-the-flap board books for 1-year-olds, 2-year-olds & 3-year-olds

 - humour.
 One- and two-year-olds love humour and enjoy pointing out the silliness in stories;

 - a dilemma or mystery of some kind.
 As with stories for adults and older children, this is what makes a story engaging as children wonder how the problem will be solved and lift the flaps to work it out;

-So here is my list of 10 really good lift-the-flap books.
+So here is my list of 10 really good lift-the-flap books for 1- and 2-year-olds.
 I hope you and your little one enjoy them.

 1. Where’s Spot?

 Where’s Spot? is one of my two favourite lift-the-flap books of all time.
 My own three children adored it and I’ve given it as a gift to way too many children to count.
 It’s deservedly a classic and it’s one of the most popular books in our Animal Friends Gift Basket.
 First published in 1980, this is the super-simple story of a mischievous little puppy who’s hiding from his mum.
 Children love joining the hunt, lifting the flaps to find all sorts of funny animal surprises, as Spot’s mum looks all over the house before discovering where cheeky Spot has been hiding.
 The simple, sparse text and very simple drawings make this a delightful book to share with little ones.